HicServices/RDMP/Documentation/CodeTutorials/UserManual.md

 # Data Quality
 There are two summarisation components to RDMP.
 The first is the [DQE Data Quality Engine](./Validation.md).
 This allows you to create row level validation rules for the columns in your datasets (If column A is populated then column B should also have a value in it, column C must match Regex Z etc).
 The results of DQE executions are stored longitudinaly in the DQE database, this allows you to pipoint when your data became corrupt or inspect the differences in quality before and after a data load at any time.

 The second summarisation component are [Aggregate Graphs](./Graphs.md).
 These are real time charts which provide a live view of the data in your repository.
 Aggregate graphs can be reused during cohort identification and data extract building for testing filter configurations.
-For example you could build a graph showing  �All drugs prescribed over time� and reuse it in a cohort identification set �People prescribed painkillers� to confirm that you have configured your query filters correctly.
+For example you could build a graph showing  'All drugs prescribed over time' and reuse it in a cohort identification set 'People prescribed painkillers' to confirm that you have configured your query filters correctly.

 Graphs can be marked Extractable which allows you to run them on [ExtractionConfigurations].
 This provides an overview of the subset of data provided to a project in their extract.